deemount/accounting/README.md

 ## Introduction ##

-Creating different types of lists for ExchangeOrders by quering transactions and customer data in a PostgreSQL Database.
+Creating different types of lists for exchange orders by quering transactions and customer data in a PostgreSQL Database.
+This combination is mostly used on transactions with ATM's

-The Exchange Order Types are:
+The Exchange Order Types, within a transaction, are:

 * withdrawal:0
 * buy:1